rgildein/juju-spell/docs/architecture.md

 - The package should not care the connection to the juju controller that will be build by *connection manager* and become the parameter of it.
 - The command should not care the details if user want to run multiple commands on multiple controllers.
 This should be handle by the *assignment* package.
-- User should have ability to combind multiple base juju commands, which will run serially, to become a compose juju command that can run on a single controller.
-It will also becomee a juju command.
+- User should have ability to combind multiple simple/basic juju commands, which will run serially, to become a composite juju command that can run on a single controller.
+It is also a juju command.

 ## CLI command